marcelganczak/swift-js-transpiler/README.md

 - control flow (if, for-in, while)
 - optionals & chaining
 - functions & closures (no Java support yet)
-- classes (no Java support & no support for initializers yet)
+- classes (no Java support)

 To get a better sense of supported features, have a look inside the test directory, which contains Swift code snippets that demonstrate supported features in greater detail.

 The transpiler currently lacks support for:

-- initializers
 - overloading operators
 - enums
 - switch
+- binary operators

 Also, check out my reverse project (TypeScript to Swift transpiler): https://github.com/marcelganczak/ts-swift-transpiler